mpuening/learn-jakartaee/DATA_SOURCES.md

 and the `DataSource` class might look as follows:

 ```
-public class SpelConfiguredDataSource extends HikariDataSource {
+public class SpelConfigurableDataSource extends HikariDataSource {
 }
 ```

-In this case, the `SpelConfiguredDataSource` class that is in the '`learn-jakartaee-datasource` project gives one a Hikari Connection Pool that can be configured across all app servers with connection information stored consistently in environment variables or system properties.
+In this case, the `SpelConfigurableDataSource` class that is in the '`learn-jakartaee-datasource` project gives one a Hikari Connection Pool that can be configured across all app servers with connection information stored consistently in environment variables or system properties.
 Default values are also supported.